packergundo/gentoo-pi/README.md

 ntp, vixie-cron, syslog-ng, dhcpcd, vim, and various gentoo utilities are all installed, as well as distcc.
 The system is up to date with portage and current build flags, which were inserted for a minimal headless system.
 A stage 3 install does **not** have ntp, cron, syslog, or dhcp installed, all of which I wanted for headless image.

-_cronie is now in the repo, and replaces vixie-cron -- drop in replacement.
-When I get the new image up it will reflect the change from vixie-cron to cronie._

-visudo, vipw, vigr....vim is now the preferred system editor. /etc/profile will have to be edited if nano is preferred _ed: this was a mistake, and eselelect editor will be used in the next image release_
+visudo, vipw, vigr....vim is now the preferred system editor.
+Use `eselect editor` if you want to revert back to nano.

 If you want to see what I installed: cat /var/lib/portage/world .
 Note that both images do have what was current at the time in /usr/portage -- why take the time to redownload it, especially with the tie it can take for a Pi.
 Since the image works best when you use my binary repo, /usr/portage contains what was used for the build on the date of the image.